kaitoy/pcap4j/README.md

 #### About pcap library loading ####
-By the default, Pcap4j loads the pcap library on the following conditions.
+By default, Pcap4j loads the pcap library on the following conditions:

 * Windows
  * search path: The paths in the `PATH` environment variable.